Hello! I’m Chef Amanda Grace.

 I am also am a writer and activist, and a keynote and panel speaker on all things food related.

-I have been cooking professionally for eleven years, and discovered my love for cooking at a young age.
-I recall eating fresh fruit from mulberry and citrus trees during long summer days in Florida, savouring the unforgettable flavour of the homegrown produce in my parent’s garden, and through a passion for travel and discovering the food of diverse cultures.
-When I was 16, I had the opportunity to live on an organic raspberry farm in Northern California, which turned me on to farm-to-table healthy living and eating.
+I have been working with food professionally for eleven years, and discovered my love for food at a young age.
+I discovered this love eating fresh fruit from mulberry and citrus trees during long summer days as a child in Florida, savouring the unforgettable flavour of the homegrown produce in my parent’s garden.
+I cultivated this love through a passion for travel and discovering the food of diverse cultures.
+When I was 16, I had the opportunity to live on an organic raspberry farm in Northern California, which inspired me and turned me on to farm-to-table healthy living and eating.
+My love for food continues to grow to the present day.

-I have been based in Los Angeles since 2016 and have spent the past years working as a private chef for individuals, events and international programs.
+I have been based in Los Angeles since 2016 and have spent the past years coaching and consulting on food for individuals, events and international programs.
 The past year I have been cooking for several hundred kundalini yogis, as part of a global women’s program called Immense Grace, curated by bestselling author and teacher, Guru Jagat & her RaMa Institute of Applied Yogic Science & Technology.

 Previous to LA, I lived in London for over half my life and this year returned there to complete a master’s degree in journalism.
-I am based primarily in Los Angeles but always happy to hop on a plane to anywhere exotic.
+I am based primarily in Los Angeles but always happy to hop on a plane.

 I founded the baking & fine-foods business, Gracie Gourmet, in my hometown in Florida.
 My unique, sustainable, artisanal, modern creations became known for being organic, locally-sourced, and free-from (free-from gluten, dairy, refined sugar, GMOs, pesticides, or artificial ingredients, all un-bleached, un-enriched & un-bromated) as well as being decadent, delicious and entirely natural.